IgnitedCoder/ignitedassets/README.md

 ```
 You're ready to rock.
 In your constructor or MY_Controllers constructor initialize and load the library.
 Note that the 2nd param for load->library() is an array.
-This basically allows you to load multiple asset files.
+This basically allows you to load multiple asset config files.

 ```php